 At the studio, hand soap will be available in the restroom.
 Inside the studio, photographer and clients will have access to hand sanitizer and alcohol-based hand wipes (greater than 70% alcohol).
 Hand washing and sanitizing will be encouraged regularly during the session.

 Outdoor sessions will have regular use of hand sanitizer before, during, and after the session.

 Respiratory etiquette: face masks

-I will wear a mask when social distancing cannot be attained.
-Clients are encouraged to wear masks when not being photographed.
+The State of Minnesota mandates face masks be worn when indoors conducting business with some exceptions.
+Due to the nature of portrait photography, it is often difficult to remain at a 6 foot distance from clients.
+My facial expressions are important when working with children and families to bring out desired expressions in photographs.
+Therefore, mask wearing can affect the resulting images we are able to achieve.
+With that said, I will wear a mask when social distancing cannot be attained, and when not actively photographing.
+Clients are required to wear a mask when not being photographed, unless they are under the age of 5.
+Masks may be removed when you are being photographed.
 When not wearing a mask during the session, clients are encouraged to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and to avoid touching their face, in particular their mouth, nose and eyes, with their hands.

 We will remain a minimum of 6 feet from each other during the sessions whenever possible.
 Parents may need to help control and pose little ones more than in the past.